 8. Egg & Lemon

 Egg has a tightening effect on skin, and lemon juice has lightening and brightening effects.
 When combined, they make a great revitalizing eye treatment!
 Mix one egg white with 3-5 drops of lemon juice.
 Soak two cotton balls in the egg and lemon mixture, then squeeze out any excess liquid.
 Place the damp cotton balls over your eyes and rest for about 10 minutes.
 Wash the residue off with warm water, then rinse clean with cold water.

 9. Avocado Cream

-Dark circles can make the fine lines underneath your eyes more pronounced.
-Avocado can nourish that skin and give it a fuller and more lively appearance!
+Dark circles can make the fine lines underneath your eyes more pronounced, but avocado can nourish that skin and give it a fuller and more lively appearance.
 Combine 5 drops of almond oil with 3 slices of avocado to form a mash, then dab it on the skin underneath your eyes.
 Leave it on for 5 minutes, then rinse with warm water.

 10. Almond Paste

 Almonds are rich in vitamin E that can help your skin retain moisture and elasticity.
 You can take advantage of these effects by making a homemade almond paste treatment.

 Start by soaking a handful of almonds in water overnight, then in the morning, grind the soaked almonds into a paste.
 Add a few drops of milk to the mixture and apply it to the skin under your eyes for about 10 minutes, then rinse with cool water.

 11. Cottage Cheese